-If you are married and make no other election, your benefits are paid under this form.
+If you are married, your benefits are automatically paid under this form.
+However, you may elect another form of payment with the proper spousal consent.
 Under this benefit payment option, you will receive an adjusted monthly benefit for your lifetime based on your age and your spouse's age at the time you retire.
 Your surviving spouse is guaranteed 50% of your adjusted monthly benefit for his or her lifetime after your death.
 Note that this benefit may or may not be adjusted, depending on when contributions were required to be made on your behalf.
-See page 14 for details.